 (I got the idea for this series while sifting through the ‘piles’ of digital photos on my laptop.
 It occurred to me to share some of these great pics from some of my favourite concert sets from time to time.
-Like my ‘Vinyl love’ series, these posts will be more photos than words but that doesn’t mean I won’t welcome your thoughts and comments.
-And of course, until I get around to the next one, I invite you to peruse my ever-growing list of concerts of page.)
+Until I get around to the next one, I invite you to peruse my ever-growing list of concerts page.)

-Point of reference song: “Little talks”
+Point of reference song: “A love song to the city”